-In Michigan, Trump’s conspiracy-theory-driven fantasy of winning the election bumped into reality: American voters
+For three hours, an obscure county board in Michigan was at the center of U.S. politics

 “We have been here tirelessly,” Redmond said, calling the decision a “slap in the face.”
 The workers flanking her, most of them Black men and women, looked on in silence.

-Other commenters, calling in on Zoom, compared Palmer and Hartmann to segregationist George Wallace and the racist Birmingham, Ala., public safety commissioner Bull Connor.
+Other commenters, calling in on Zoom, compared Palmer and Hartmann to segregationist former Alabama governor George Wallace and the racist onetime Birmingham, Ala., public safety commissioner Bull Connor.

 At one point, Palmer told those watching that she was fine certifying the results in precincts that had been corrected or for which there were explanations.
 This comment only increased the ire, in part because many in the audience thought she was singling out mostly Black Detroit.